Overlapping substitutions and tilings

-is a Delone set of $\Omega$ with inflation symmetry and we will have a corresponding overlapping substitution.
-In high dimensions, few examples of substitutions are known, but this may give us many overlapping substitutions in such dimensions.

-The family of overlapping substitutions with one or two parameters in Section \ref{section_construction_one-dim} are examples of deformation of substitutions.
-Deformations of tilings are discussed in \cite{Clark-Sadun} and some of the deformations of a fixed point of a substitution are fixed points of deformed substitutions.
+The family of overlapping substitutions with one or two parameters in Section \ref{section_construction_one-dim} gives examples of a deformation of substitutions.
+The deformations of tilings are discussed in \cite{Clark-Sadun} and some of the deformations of a fixed point of a substitution are fixed points of deformed substitutions.
 It is interesting to investigate the nature of such special deformations.